b-lukaszuk/RJ_BS_eng/contents/prediction.md

 one wish.
 He won't give you cash right away since you will not be able to explain it to the tax office.
 Instead, he will give you the ability to control either `Income` or `Temp` variable at will.
-That way you will get your money and anybody is none the wiser.
+That way you will get your money and none is the wiser.
 Which one do you choose, answer quickly, before the genie changes his mind.

 Hmm, now that's a dilemma, but judging by the coefficients above it seems it doesn't make much of a difference (both `Coef.`s are roughly equal to 0.0035).